Trudeau says he won’t use ‘tricks’ to ram through pipeline construction - Red Deer Advocate

 The court found not enough consultation was done with Indigenous people and said the impact of increased tanker traffic was not properly considered.

-The prime minister is in Edmonton to meet with Alberta Premier Rachel Notley, who has pulled her government from the national climate plan and demanded either an appeal of the ruling or a legislative fix.
+The prime minister was in Edmonton on Wednesday to meet with Alberta Premier Rachel Notley, who has pulled her government from the national climate plan until there’s a fix.

-He said the court ruled more consultation and study needs to be done.

-“We are, right now, trying to figure out how to get work restarted on it but … the court was very clear: You need to do more on the environment.
-You need to do more on consultations, if anything is going to happen, so that’s what we are going to do.”
+“The court was very clear: You need to do more on the environment.
+You need to do more on consultations, if anything is going to happen, so that’s what we are going to do,” he said.

+But at an event later Wednesday morning Trudeau said an appeal is one of many options under consideration.

+“We are looking at what an appeal would look like, what it would mean,” he said.

 The project would triple the bitumen-carrying capacity of the existing pipeline from the Edmonton area to Metro Vancouver.
 Notley has said the expansion is necessary to get more Alberta oil to the coast for shipment to overseas markets.